Motorcycle Accident Lawyers Serving Hialeah

 Now is when you can contact your insurance representative to start the claims process of your coverage.
 Your insurance representative may want to see medical records and proof of the accident by looking at your bike and reviewing the relevant reports.
 Before you hand anything over, consult with your attorney.How Long Do You Have to File a Claim in Florida?

-A person in Florida who has suffered from an accident, whether it’s an auto or motorcycle accident, has four years from the date of the crash to file a claim with insurance.
+A person in Florida who has suffered from an accident, whether it’s an auto or motorcycle accident, has two years from the date of the crash to file a claim with insurance.

 Even though it’s a requirement for Florida drivers to carry $10,000 in PIP, there’s no guarantee that you will receive the full amount from your claim.
 If you prolong your insurance claim or potential lawsuit, then your case can easily be dismissed or not taken seriously since it looks like you were not in need of assistance.